SilverEzredes/fmt_AW2_TEX-Noesis-Plugin/README.md

 ## Credits:
 - Thanks to AlphaZomega for his guidence and his work on the [fmt_RE_Mesh](https://github.com/alphazolam/fmt_RE_MESH-Noesis-Plugin) Noesis plugin.
 ### Support:
-If you have issues with the plugin, create an issue here or join [Modding Haven](https://discord.gg/9Vr2SJ3) and message me on Discord
+If you have issues with the plugin, create an issue here or join [Haven's Night](https://discord.gg/9Vr2SJ3) and message me on Discord